How to Interview When You Already Have a Job

 • Using personal or vacation days strategically for key in-person meetings while ensuring workload coverage.

-Use these options in combination; for instance, ask for a video screening during lunch and push an in-person final round to a Friday.
+Use these options in combination; for example, ask for a video screening during lunch and push an in-person final round to a Friday.

 Practical Logistics and Appearance

-If your workplace has a casual dress code, plan for interview attire that can be modified.
+If your workplace has a casual dress code, plan for interview attire you can adapt.
 Carry a jacket or change into interview clothes in your car or a restroom.
 For early morning interviews, wear your interview outfit and remove elements to match your office dress code if needed.

 Always allow extra time for commutes.
 If an interviewer proposes a time that would make you late for work (or a parent picking up a child), negotiate for a slightly later or earlier slot.
 Be honest about constraints without oversharing.